aquilesC/aquiles.me/content/egalitarian societies explain diveristy in hunter-gatherer groups.md

 One possible model to explain these distributions assumes that both genders have equal power in deciding their co-residencies[@dyble2015].
 The model seems to reproduce the distributions of Agta and Mbendjele.
 Moreover, the same model explains why [[non-egalitarian groups reside with fewer unrelated individuals]].

 The distribution of relatedness in groups is important to understand how [[cumulative culture]] emerged.
-Comparing it with farmer societies, it could be possible to argue that [[agriculture created new social hierarchies]].
+Comparing it with farmer societies, it could be possible to argue that [[literature/202103271415 agriculture created new social hierarchies]].

 Tags: #gender-diversity #gender-unbalance #gender